 If you use any creative works such as an image or video clip as part of your class listing, you need to have the right to use the content you upload.
 Many images and other creative works online are copyrighted and are not available for reuse.
 You are not allowed to use someone else’s copyrighted photograph, image, video, music, or your own reproduction (e.g., photograph) of any copyrighted creative work.

-The good news is that there are creative works available online that can be used in class listings without any copyright restrictions.
+The good news is that there are creative works available online that can be used in class listings on Outschool without any copyright restrictions.
 For example, if an image is in the public domain, it is free for anyone to use (e.g., see the New York Public Library’s public domain digital collection).
 If you purchase a licensed image (e.g., from Shutterstock or Getty Images) and make sure you comply with the terms of its license (e.g., how the image may be used, what attribution you need to provide), you may also upload it.
-Other websites such as Creative Commons provide free open source licenses for images.
-Once again, you’ll need to make sure that you comply with the open source license terms, which may include adding the image attribution in your class listing (e.g., depending on the attribution rules, a proper attribution may be “The image is called “Diagon Alley 2”, with commercial license CC BY 2.0”).
+Other websites such as Creative Commons provide free open-source licenses for images.
+Once again, you’ll need to make sure that you comply with the open-source license terms, which may include adding the image attribution in your class listing (e.g., depending on the attribution rules, a proper attribution may be “The image is called “Diagon Alley 2”, with commercial license CC BY 2.0”).

 There are many other sites online that make images available for free use.
 Please be mindful that it might not be possible to know whether whoever made those images available had the right to do so.
 Do not trust every site offering free images and always check and comply with the image’s licensing terms before uploading it.